ANAMCraft/ANAM-Support-Docs/articles/a-short-video-overview-for-maker-market-participation.md

 ---
 layout: default
-title: "A short video overview for Maker Market Participation"
+title: "Maker Market Participation: A Short Video Overview"
 description: "An overview on how to participate in the upcoming Maker Market hosted by ANAM Craft."
 category: "Support Center"
 tags: ["support", "faq", "article", "vendors"]